 Another Possible Motive

 Another possible twist we have come across is the 100 lawsuits that Sarah Vanover faced from the Squatters on her land.
-Ira Mullins and his wife Louranza was among those that were suing the poor widow.
+Ira Mullins and his wife Louranza were among those that were suing the poor widow.
 So again, why go after them if they were all in a court of law?
 Did Ira have the strongest claim to the land?

 So why shoot Ira and his family?
 And why wait five years to do it?
 And exactly what did Cal and Henan have to do with it at all if anything at all?